Now more than ever, it is possible for many different types of professionals to work from home.

 Be prepared to be flexible when negotiating a work from home arrangement.
 The more flexibility you suggest to your employer, the better your chances of getting a “yes” answer.

-How to Ask Your Boss if You Can Work From Home
+How to Ask Your Boss to Work From Home

+Be prepared to wait for an answer.
 Keep in mind that your boss may not be able to give you permission during your meeting.
-He may need to check with his supervisor and/or the organization's Human Resources Department.
+Your manager may need to check with their supervisor and/or the organization's Human Resources Department.